 - No pressure sensor to alert you when brushing to hard

 - Better value options exist (see other choices)

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Sonicare 3 Series.
-If we have missed something, let us know in the comments.
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Sonicare 3 Series review further down the page or watch our video review.
+If you want more detail, you can read my full Sonicare 3 Series review further down the page or watch my video review.